Lochgoilhead to Inveruglas

 Lochgoilhead to Arrochar

 This section begins from the waterfront car park in the centre of Lochgoilhead, and heads east up the road signposted for the public toilets.
 Continue past the houses to the end of the road, then along the path up through the trees.
-Head over the stile and continue uphill, crossing another stile and passing through a kissing gate, to reach a vehicle track signposted for the Cowal Way and ‘Donich Circular 4km.
-‘The track bears steadily uphill with the forest to the left before reaching a stile and gate and heading into the trees.
+Through the swing gate and continue uphill, then another swing gate, to reach a vehicle track signposted for the Loch Lomond & Cowal Way and ‘Donich Circular 4km.
+‘The track bears steadily uphill with the forest to the left before reaching a gate and heading into the trees.
 The route heads through the wood and passes some waterfalls before crossing a footbridge.
 On the far side of the bridge, take the path on the right that climbs steeply uphill.
-The Cowal Way follows this path until it peters out by a sign for Coilessan Hill Walk.
+The Loch Lomond & Cowal Way follows this path until it peters out by a sign for Coilessan Hill Walk.
 Bear right and head uphill through the wide gap in the trees.
 The path in this section is faint and rough underfoot, so keep the burn to your left and head steadily uphill.
-Near the top of the rise the Cowal Way bears right to reach a stile across the fence, with wooden post marking the route.
+Near the top of the rise the Loch Lomond & Cowal Way bears right to reach a swing gate through the fence, with wooden post marking the route.

 Arrochar to Inveruglas

-The Cowal Way follows this road down towards Loch Long, heading past the electricity station and under the railway line.
+The Loch Lomond & Cowal Way follows this road down towards Loch Long, heading past the electricity station and under the railway line.
 At the junction with the busy A82 turn left and follow the roadside path for 1km.
 Just after Sloy Power Station, cross the road to reach the end point at Inveruglas Visitor Centre which has a café, toilets and picnic site.
-From here you can catch a Citylink bus either North or South, arrange for the Inversnaid Hotel ferry to take you across the Loch, or just celebrate your achievement in the café!
+From here you can catch a Citylink bus either North or South, arrange for the Inversnaid Hotel ferry to take you across the Loch, or just celebrate your achievement at the wooden viewing tower with stunning views over Loch Lomond!